mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > Hearing this, everyone put his mind to rest, and said, “Henceforth, we will rely on Master Shen Hsiu.
 Why vex ourselves writing verses?”

-*[He laughs.]* So the other monks, they don’t want to make a verse and submit it to the teacher, because here is the great head monk, regarded as the next successor.
-So even [if] the monks try to make a verse, it [would be] useless.
+*[He laughs.]* So the other monks, they don’t want to make a verse and submit it to the teacher, because here is the great head monk, regarded as the next successor – so even [if] the monks try to make a verse, it [would be] useless.

 So next,